T Wall & Sons was the largest ice cream manufacturer in the world.

 Robert Lawson & Sons of Aberdeen was acquired for £2.6 million in 1965.
 Lawson had the largest bacon factory in Scotland, and had a valuable contract to supply Marks & Spencer.

 The meat business was sold to Kerry Group of Ireland in 1994.
-The Wall’s ice cream business is still operated by Unilever.
+The Wall’s ice cream business remains a subsidiary of Unilever.